 Final cover was placed on a portion of the south slope of Ash Landfill No. 4 during construction of Phase 2 of the ash disposal facility in 2015.
-The final cover design at Ash Landfill No. 4 is consistent with the operating permit and is comprised of 2 feet of growth medium soil.
+The final cover design at Ash Landfill No. 4 is consistent with the operating permit and is comprised of 2 feet of soil as a growth medium.

-The Bottom Ash Landfill was closed and final cover was installed over the area in 2018.
-The final cover system consisted of an 18-inch-thick infiltration layer (permeability less than $1 \times 10^{-5}$ centimeters per second) overlain by a 6-inch-thick erosion layer (topsoil).
+The Bottom Ash Landfill was closed, and final cover was installed over the area in 2018.
+The final cover system consisted of an 18-inch-thick infiltration layer (permeability less than 1x10-5 centimeters per second) overlain by a 6-inch-thick erosion layer (topsoil).
 The cover was seeded and mulched to establish vegetation.
 The final cover system was consistent with the operating permit and the CCR Rule.
 Bottom ash handling has been moved to the east side of Ash Landfill No. 4.